lne-lab/rsERG/tutorials/Multimetric_analysis_tutorial.md

 # RSEGViewer Tutorial
 `Cycle_Hilb_Spect_pACF_v9C2Nv2E_env50_piecewise_consistency_autoGUI_artToggle_promPctGuardFinal.py`

-This tutorial explains how to use the **RSEGViewer** GUI to inspect and quantify narrow-band oscillatory “hum” bursts in single-channel rsERG data stored as MNE `.fif` epochs.
+This tutorial explains how to use the **RSEGViewer** GUI to inspect and quantify narrow-band oscillatory bursts in single-channel rsERG data stored as MNE `.fif` epochs.

 RSEGViewer is implemented in: